Top Nuggets vs. Suns Players to Watch - Western Conference Semifinals Game 2

 Suns Players to Watch

-- Ayton is No. 1 on the Suns in rebounding (10 per game), and posts 18 points and 1.7 assists.
-He also averages 0.6 steals and 0.8 blocked shots.
+- Ayton is the Suns' top rebounder (10 per game), and he produces 18 points and 1.7 assists.
+His rebounding average ranks him ninth in the NBA.

+- Booker is averaging a team-leading 27.8 points per game.
+And he is contributing 4.5 rebounds and 5.5 assists, making 49.4% of his shots from the floor and 35.1% from 3-point range, with 2.1 treys per contest.

-- Durant gives the Suns 29.1 points, 6.6 rebounds and 5 assists per contest.
-He also averages 0.7 steals and 1.4 blocked shots.
+- The Suns get 29.1 points, 6.6 rebounds and 5 assists per game from Durant.

-- Chris Paul paces the Suns in assists (8.9 per game), and puts up 13.9 points and 4.3 rebounds.
-He also averages 1.5 steals (ninth in league) and 0.4 blocked shots.
+- Chris Paul is the Suns' top assist man (8.9 per game), and he averages 13.9 points and 4.3 rebounds.
+His assist average ranks him fourth in the league.

 Top Performers (Last 10 Games)